-It is estimated that around 25 percent of the adult population in the U.S. has some degree of hearing loss by the time they reach the age of 55 – the number jumps to one in every two people after the age of 65.
-This kind of age-related hearing is called presbycusis and it is the result of wear and tear on the mechanisms of the ears, specifically the tiny hair cells in the inner ear.
+It is estimated that around 17 percent of the adult population has some degree of hearing loss by the time they reach the age of 55 – the number jumps to one in every three people after the age of 65.
+This kind of age-related hearing loss is called presbycusis, and it is the result of wear and tear on the mechanisms of the ears, specifically the tiny hair cells in the inner ear.
 Chronic exposure to loud noise is also a contributing factor.

-The good news is the things you do now can lower your risk of needing hearing aids later in life.
+The good news is that establishing healthy habits now can lower your risk of needing hearing aids later in life.
 For example, taking steps to reduce your exposure to loud noise will help.
 After conducting a study on mice, researchers at the University of Florida believe that exercise plays a significant role, as well.

-What that means for people looking to protect their ear health is regular exercise can reduce age-related inflammation and that means less trauma to the tiny hair cells.
-Exercise is also your best bet to ward off diseases that tend to affect hearing later in life, as well, such as hypertension, cardiovascular disease and diabetes.
-Combined with other smart life choices like regular ear check ups and hearing tests, exercise is a proactive approach to better hearing.
+What that means for people looking to protect their ear health is regular exercise can reduce age-related inflammation and blood pressure, and that means less trauma to the tiny hair cells.
+Exercise is also your best bet to ward off diseases that tend to affect hearing later in life, as well, such as hypertension, cardiovascular disease, and diabetes.
+Combined with other smart life choices like regular ear checkups and hearing tests, and exercise is a proactive approach to better hearing.